martin-anderson-graham/advent-of-code/README.md

 My cli written in rust for running AoC puzzles.

 1. Run puzzles for a specific day/year
-2. Downloads (with caching) puzzle inputs
+2. Downloads (with local caching) puzzle inputs
+  - This tool follows the automation guidelines on the /r/adventofcode [https://www.reddit.com/r/adventofcode/wiki/faqs/automation]
+  - The `User-Agent` header points to my email and this repo
-3. Submit puzzle solutions
+3. TODO: Submit puzzle solutions

 ## Setup
 Add the following to your `.env`